Systems with Quantum Dimensions

 In this Letter, we propose a new framework in which the number of spatial dimensions is promoted to a quantum variable subject to the laws of quantum mechanics.
 This leads to what we call quantum-dimension (QD) systems.
 The corresponding Hilbert space is built as a direct sum of Hilbert spaces with fixed dimensionality, allowing quantum superpositions of states residing in different numbers of dimensions.
 Within this setup, dimensionality becomes an observable represented by a Hermitian operator, and its measured value depends on the physical state of the system.

 We further show that QD systems support enhanced symmetry structures involving transformations that mix states of different dimensionality.
 These novel symmetries are a hallmark of the framework, since they are absent in conventional quantum systems.
-We demonstrate the idea by constructing and solving a QD harmonic oscillator, a generalized version of the standard harmonic oscillator whose dimensionality is quantized.
+We demonstrate the idea by constructing and solving a two-state QD system, a generalized version of the standard qubit, whose dimensionality is quantized.
 The effective dimension of the system is found to vary with the energy scale.

 A similar phenomenon of dimensional reduction has also been observed in various approaches to quantum gravity, such as string theory \cite{Atick:1988si,Coudarchet:2023mfs}, loop quantum gravity \cite{Modesto:2008jz,Calcagni:2014cza}, causal dynamical triangulations \cite{Ambjorn:2005db,Ambjorn:2005qt}, asymptotic safety \cite{Niedermaier:2006ns,Litim:2006dx}, noncommutative geometry \cite{Nozari:2015iba,Amelino-Camelia:2016sru}, Hořava-Lifshitz gravity \cite{Horava:2009if,Horava:2009uw}, causal set theory \cite{Carlip:2015mra,Surya:2019ndm}, and others \cite{Carlip:2009km,Stojkovic:2013xcj,Niedermaier:2006wt}.
 Indeed, previous results hint that dimensional reduction might play a key role in regularizing gravity at short distances \cite{Stojkovic:2013xcj,Anchordoqui:2010er}.
 It is also worth noting that other frameworks have been introduced in the literature to model the physics of a variable number of dimensions \cite{Mansouri:1999kd,Saueressig:2021pzy,Calcagni:2017ymp,Calcagni:2021aap,Amelino-Camelia:2013tla,Amelino-Camelia:2013cfa,Brighenti:2022fvt}, including more general schemes such as multifractional geometry \cite{Calcagni:2009kc,Calcagni:2016xtk,Calcagni:2011sz}.
 These can be viewed as complementary to our approach.